Scrapbook and Bloggish Musings 8

 In the early 2010s, I created a Vimeo channel to handle animation work because YouTube was not judged to be well suited for this esoteric content.
 However, it was doubtful Vimeo understood the low-tech analog nature of my work.
 They catered to high production value short films.
 Hence, my Vimeo site was abandoned, and I no longer possess a password that will let me back in.

-Initially, short horror animations had more traction on my YouTube channel, although there is little to pick through from my website on this score, even with the recycled Vimeo content.
-I began making new animation to feed what little demand there was, but this is not what one should be doing at sixty-four years of age with failing eyesight.
+Initially, short horror animations had more traction on my YouTube channel, although there is little to pick through from my website on this score, even with recycled Vimeo content.
+I began making new animation to feed what little demand there was, but this is not what one should be doing at sixty-four years of age with failing eyesight, especially as weeks of labor add up to only a few hours of exposure in the YouTube Shorts ecosystem.
 As of May 2023, my longer form videos began to build an audience, so I ceased production of short-form animations.

 Salad Days thumbnail Thumbnail from A Cathedral of 7th Chords.